 Born in a dismal room in a pet store, Alastair the African grey parrot dreams of escape to bluer skies.
 He’d like nothing more than to fly away to a palm tree with his beloved sister, Aggie.
 But when Aggie is purchased by twelve-year-old Fritz, and Alastair is adopted by elderly dance-enthusiast and pie-baker Albertina Plopky, the future looks ready to crash-land.

 Cory Leonardo grew up believing she’d replace Vanna White on Wheel of Fortune, but when that didn’t work out, she decided she’d turn letters and phrases in a different way (but minus the glittery dresses, sadly).
 A born and bred upstate New Yorker, she currently lives in the Syracuse area with her husband and three plucky children.
 Cory was selected and mentored in Brenda Drake’s Pitch Wars 2016 and has been an active SCBWI member for the past five years.
-The Simple Art of Flying is her first novel.
+She is the author of The Simple Art of Flying and The Hedgehog of Oz.

 "Warmhearted, delightfully quirky, and believable." —Kirkus Reviews